t-phill/data-doggr/README.md

     Is 30,000 idle wells reasonable for more lenient definitions of inactivity (10 years)?

-    The State war required to plugged and abandoned 1,400 wells since 1977.
+    The State was required to plugged and abandoned 1,400 wells since 1977.
 Who is to blame?

 What Data is available: